rmourembles/resto-test/README.md

 ## Analysis

-Open the index.html generated file in the folder where you have decided to store reports.
+Open the index.html generated file (located in the folder where you have decided to store reports).

 # Use cases